rocky/python-control-flow/README.rst

 Here is what the colors on the arrows indicate:

 red
-    the first alternative of a group of two alternatives
+    The first alternative of a group of two alternatives

 blue
-    the second alternative of a group of two alternatives
+    The second alternative of a group of two alternatives

 green
-     a looping (backward) jump
+     A looping (backward) jump

 Here is what the line styles on the arrows indicate: